specialprocedures/igdr.ch/content/about.md

 This site is built in [Hugo](https://gohugo.io/) using a heavily modified version of the [Tailbliss](https://github.com/nusserstudios/tailbliss) template from [Nusserstudios](https://github.com/nusserstudios/).

 The source code for the site is [available on my github](https://github.com/specialprocedures/igdr.ch).

-## Outside of work

-I currently live in Tbilisi, Georgia, with my partner and dog.
-I do a lot of reading, dog-walks and an occasional [bit of art](https://pixelfed.social/specialprocedures).